reactive/data-client/docs/core/getting-started/installation.md

 This ensures only the needed polyfills for your browser support targets are included in your application bundle.

+For instance `TypeError: Object.hasOwn is not a function`

 </details>
 <details><summary><b>Internet Explorer support</b></summary>